Beryllle/Gesture/README.md

 # Gesture
 1.Clone this folder.
 Open Final_Gesture.toe
 2.Click StreamDiffusionTD1，find install
+install the StreamDiffusion folder next to the gesture folder
 ![1](https://github.com/Beryllle/Gesture/blob/main/Screenshot/sd_install.png)

 3.Install these three steps.You need to install the correct version of python and CUDA like this